 11.1 The Policy is available on the school web site and a paper copy is available from the school admin office on request.

 12 Reviewing the Policy

-12.1 This policy will be reviewed annually by the Head teacher and monitored by the Link Governor changes made to ensure that the Policy is relevant and up to date.
+12.1 This policy will be reviewed every 2 years by the SENCo and monitored by the Link Governor changes made to ensure that the Policy is relevant and up to date.